 How many years of college will it take to become an AgEd Teacher?

-UConn has two programs for students who are preparing to teach Agricultural Education.
-Each of these programs is structured to allow you to earn a Bachelor of Science degree and Master of Arts degree, and complete requirements for the Initial Educator Teaching Certificate in five years.
-Some students may take longer if they decide to complete extra courses for UConn’s Additional Degree program.
-Students who complete additional degree requirements earn a discipline/content area BS degree from the College of Agriculture, Health and Natural Resources (CAHNR) and an Agricultural Education BS degree from Neag School of Education (NSoE).
+UConn has one program for students who are preparing to teach Agricultural Education.
+The program is structured to allow you to earn a Bachelor of Science degree and Master of Arts degree, and complete requirements for the Initial Educator Teaching Certificate in five years.

 Why can’t I find Agricultural Education on the Undergraduate Admissions application?

-Education/teacher certification programs at UConn are only offered to undergraduates at the junior/senior level and to graduate students.
+The Education/teacher certification program at UConn are only offered to graduate students.
 You will start your undergraduate education as a student in CAHNR in order to develop a solid content/subject area knowledge base for teaching AgEd.
-You may select a content-area major, such as Animal Science, Horticulture, Natural Resources, Resource Economics, Turf, etc., or the “Pre-Teaching Ag Sciences” (Pre-Teach Ag) major in CAHNR.
-We will help you select courses that will meet general education requirements, courses required for your major, and prerequisite courses for the teacher preparation/ certification programs in NSoE.
+You may select a content-area major, such as Animal Science, Sustainable Plant & Soil Systems, Natural Resources, Resource Economics, etc., in CAHNR.
+We will help you select courses that will meet general education requirements, courses required for your major, and prerequisite courses for the teacher preparation/certification programs in NSoE.

-What are the two programs for AgEd teacher preparation/certification at UConn?
+What is the program for AgEd teacher preparation/certification at UConn?

 What kind of courses will I be taking in my subject area and in education?